josi3006/RollCall/README.md

 ## Description

-Roll Call allows caregivers in a chilcare environment to keep a visual record of the children in their care, and to move children between caregivers, in real time.
+Roll Call allows caregivers in a childcare environment to keep a visual record of the children in their care, and to move children between caregivers, in real time.
 While today's caregivers often have handheld technology at all times (tablets, phones), real-time student rolls are still kept on paper, if at all.
 Our Roll Call app allows for easy and accurate records to be kept, on the fly.

 ### User Story